-- Section 1.
-All Students of the St. Elizabeth College of Nursing are automatically active members of the Association. - Section 2.
-Associate membership is limited to the faculty of the College of Nursing. - Section 3.
-Associate members shall have all the privileges of membership except the right to hold office or to vote.
+Section 1: All Students of the St. Elizabeth College of Nursing are Automatically active members of the Association.

+Section 2: Associate membership is limited to the faculty of St. Elizabeth College of Nursing.
+Section 3: Associate members shall have all the same privileges of membership except the right to hold office or to vote.
+(40)